Wirtschaftsverband Fuels und Energie e. V.

 22 Dec 2022

-Their ask — The organization requests that intermediate crops be categorized under Annex IX Part A rather than Part B, and that member states maintain current feedstock classifications until 2030.
+Message — The organization requests that intermediate crops be categorized under Annex IX Part A rather than Part B, and that member states maintain current feedstock classifications until 2030.
 They advocate for long-term planning security with clear targets for at least 10 years and an increase in Part B caps.123

-How it helps them — This would allow members to increase production capacity and reduce market uncertainty.45
+Why — This would allow members to increase production capacity and reduce market uncertainty.45

-Who loses — Environmental groups lose stricter controls on which feedstocks count as truly advanced.6
+Impact — Environmental groups lose stricter controls on which feedstocks count as truly advanced.6

 19 Jul 2022